Love's Crazy

 Love's Crazy is the debut solo studio album by American singer Slim.
 It was released on November 18, 2008 through M3 Productions with distribution via Asylum Records.
 Production was handled by Midnight Black, Derek "DOA" Allen, Kuya Productions, Oddz N Endz, Ryan Leslie, Rockyard for Couture Music, Jeremy Manongdo and DJ Baby Yu.
 It features guest appearances from Big Boi, Deezo, Fabolous, Faith Evans, Ryan Leslie, Yung Berg and Yung Joc.
 In the United States, the album debuted at number 32 on the Billboard 200 and number 4 on the Top R&B/Hip-Hop Albums, selling 27,000 units in its first week.

 Its lead single, "So Fly", peaked at number 49 on the Billboard Hot 100.
 The second single of the album, "Good Lovin'", made it to No. 39 on both the Hot R&B/Hip-Hop Songs and R&B/Hip-Hop Airplay.

+Critical reception

+Amy Sciarretto from Artistdirect described Love's Crazy as "slicker than a wet floor" and praised its "sensitive soulfulness," noting that its polished R&B slow jams appeal to women without becoming vulgar.
+She concluded that the album is "truly a sexy record" that "maintain[s] its cool exterior and allure."